Official guidance on COVID-19 workplace safety

 - Use a disinfectant for cleaning and follow the instructions on the bottle.

 Read the government cleaning advice for businesses on GOV.UK

 Using personal protection equipment (PPE) in your workplace

 PPE protects the user against health and safety risks at work.

 Where you're already using PPE in your work activity to protect against non-COVID-19 risks, you should continue to do so.

 Disposing of your business waste

-Here's some advice for disposing of your business waste during the coronavirus outbreak.
+Here's some advice for disposing of your business waste.

 - Check that the company you hire to remove your trade waste is operating as normal with the same number of collections.